gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/publish-procedure.md

 ## Update the release link

-From the [GitHub Releases](https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases) page, get the URL
+From the [GitHub Releases](https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases) page, get the URL.

-* update `download_url` to the releases page
+* update `download_url` to the actual release URL.

 ## Add the release downloads badge